Mental Health And Dating: 10 Tips For Dating Someone With An Anxiety Disorder

 Anxiety disorders stem from a complex combination of genetic, environmental, psychological, and developmental risk factors.
 The symptoms are not typically dependent on who you’re with; and even with treatment, people with anxiety often need to revisit and manage their symptoms over time.

-6. Combat the “fix-it” mindset
+6. Avoid the “fix-it” mindset

 When someone you love is experiencing a mental health condition or another major challenge, you might be tempted to find a way to “fix” their problems with a quick solution.
 Generally, this desire comes from a place of good intentions – but in most cases, anxiety symptoms take time, patience, and ongoing effort to resolve.

 Although anxiety disorders are treatable and manageable with therapies like cognitive behavioral therapy (CBT), there is no established cure.
-As a partner, try to approach your loved one’s symptoms with empathy and understanding, rather than chase the possibility of a quick fix.
+As a partner, try to approach your loved one’s symptoms with empathy and understanding rather than chase the possibility of a quick fix.

 7. Take care of yourself too